The Pristine HeII Emitter near GN-z11: Constraining the Mass Distribution of the First Stars: Methods: recap of the model

 \section{Methods: recap of the model}

 We adopt the model of \citealt{rusta+25}, which combines the locally calibrated galaxy formation code {\tt NEFERTITI}, stellar population synthesis libraries, and the publicly available code {\tt CLOUDY}.
-With this modeling framework, we can investigate the chemical and spectral evolution of PopIII galaxies simultaneously, and thus combine constraints on the PopIII IMF from both near- and far-field cosmology.
+With this modeling framework, we can self-consistently trace the chemical enrichment and spectral evolution of PopIII galaxies, and thus combine constraints on the PopIII IMF from both near- and far-field cosmology.

 As defined in \citealt{rusta+25}, we subdivide PopIII galaxies into: \textit{pristine} - only PopIII stars and metal-free gas, \textit{self-polluted} - only PopIII stars and PopIII-enriched gas, \textit{PopIII-rich/mid/poor hybrids} - mixture of PopIII and PopII stars, respectively with $>50\%$, $25-50\%$, and $<25\%$ of the total stellar mass in metal-free stars.